arangodb-managed/terraform-provider-oasis/examples/deployment/README.md

 # Example: Deployment

 This example shows how to use the Terraform Oasis provider to create an Oasis Deployment.
+A deployment contains an ArangoDB, configured as you choose.
+You can have any number of deployments under one project.

 ## Prerequsites